midtown-ai/glossary/glossary/r.md

 # RadioGPT

- RadioGPT combines the power of GPT-4 technology with AI voice tech and [Futuri][Futuri Media Company]’s AI-driven targeted story discovery and social content system, TopicPulse, to provide an unmatched localized radio experience for any market, any format.
+ RadioGPT combines the power of GPT-4 technology with AI voice tech and [Futuri Media]’s AI-driven targeted story discovery and social content system, TopicPulse, to provide an unmatched localized radio experience for any market, any format.

  {% include vimeoPlayer.html id=801620131 %}